Azure/iotedge/doc/packaging.md

 - The `import` command does not detect and modify the access rules to the TPM.
 The `/etc/udev/rules.d/tpmaccess.rules` would still need to be manually updated to allow the `aziottpm` access to `tpm0` instead of `iotedge`.

+### Encrypting / Decrypting Secrets via Workload API

+Secrets encrypted using the [workload API](../edgelet/workload/docs/WorkloadAPI.md) in IoT Edge v1.2 are saved in a new format.

+The workload API in v1.2 supports _reading_ secrets saved in the prior format using the imported master encryption key.
+However, it does not support _writing_ encrypted secrets in the old format.
+Once a secret is re-encrypted by a module, it is saved in the new format.

+**Warning:** Secrets encrypted in v1.2 are unreadable by the same module in v1.1.
+If you are persisting encrypted data to a host mounted folder / volume, then be sure to create a backup copy of the data _before_ upgrading to retain the ability to easily downgrade.

-### Downgrading
+## Downgrading

-The old configuration from `iotedge` is not removed from its location by any of the above actions; therefore, downgrading from the new package to the old one involves uninstalling the `aziot-edge` and `aziot-identity-service` packages, then reinstalling the `iotedge` package.
-Deployed modules that use the workload API to encrypt/decrypt secrets will need to be re-deployed.
+You can downgrade from v1.2 to the v1.1 by uninstalling the `aziot-edge` and `aziot-identity-service` packages, then reinstalling the `iotedge` package.
+Unless the `iotedge` package was previously purged (i.e. using apt or apt-get's `--purge` option) then the old configuration will still be available and used by a downgraded IoT Edge.

 ```sh
 sudo apt remove aziot-edge aziot-identity-service

 sudo apt install iotedge
 ```

+   > **Note**
+   >
+   > Per the previous discussion on the workload API, if a module cannot recover when it fails to decrypt a secret then you may need to remove and re-add the module as part of a new deployment to put it into a clean state.